nghorbani/cuvis.ai.examples/EfficientAD/README.md

 The dataset is precisely built for unsupervised multispectral anomaly detection.
 It features 255 images, which are divided into normal and anomalous images.
-We used sawdust in a wooden tray to create unique images on which the model could lean.
-As anomalies, we used PLA, alcohol, leaves, a fake leaf, PET, POMC, transparent plastic foil as well as water to demonstrate the capabilities of our SWIR setup.
+We used sawdust in a wooden tray to create unique images on which the model can learn.
+As anomalies, we used PLA, leaves, a fake leaf, PET, POMC, transparent plastic foil as well as water and alcohol to demonstrate the capabilities of our SWIR setup.

 The dataset and pretrained model weights can be downloaded [here](https://drive.google.com/drive/folders/1bTNNSiFBQdPLgFlt3DHt06KmShmeTftj?usp=drive_link).